paradiselabs-ai/TerML/Brainstorming ideas for TerML features/TerML - Features, Commands, AI.kanban.md

 - Would like to expand AI options, openrouter, huggingface, mistral, etc.
 - Possible submission for the OpenAI strawberry o1 model hackathon
 - Allow for Autonomous Multi-Agent collaboration for pAIr programming.
 Let agents use tools, call functions, etc.
+- Configure a terml -pe, —PromtEngineer [inference endpoint] - to configure a specific environment to prompt engineer and train the AI Model you want to use for terml, before using it.